Lt Dennis L. Dauphin

 I remember the beautiful sunrises and sunsets in Vietnam.
 It made you wonder how such an ugly war could be conducted in such a beautiful country.
 When I saw the flags of various nations in an encyclopedia when I was a young boy, I didn't understand why Japan chose a sun with segmented rays flowing from the center.
 Then, when I saw a sunrise in Vietnam, I finally understood.
 As the sun rose, you could see clearly defined separate segments of rays emanating from the center.
 Never saw that in the States...ever.

 I do not remember the name of my RTO who worked with me during my tour as an FO.
 I regret that very much.
 Obviously, we both survived the ordeal.
 The "standard size" FO party was three people.
-I do not remember having a Recon Sgt at all.
+I do not remember having a Recon Sgt at all, but my diary says I did.
 Several of my fellow FOs have made the same comment.

 I remember the daily registrations that took place at LZ OD.
 The AO for most of the registrations was Lt Pat Kasperbauer.
 He was extremely conscientious and got to be an expert at picking a registration point and "calling the shots" on your base piece.
 Then when it came time for "battery in effect", you sorta crossed your fingers.
 Any "long shooters" or "short shooters" meant you had better re-check the settings or pull that howitzer out of service.
 Then you had a gun crew with nothing to do...bad news, fer shure.
 Pat hated to let you know that anything was wrong with your registration because he knew the next thing you were gonna hear was an ass-chewing from the Battalion Commander.
 "Good Humor" was not his middle name.

 I remember that the daily MET (meteorological) messages in Vietnam took almost an hour to record and decode.
 Unfortunately, it was virtually a useless exercise, probably because of the temperature extremes that existed in the Central Highlands.
 It was kinda ironic because Ft Sill took that stuff very seriously and devoted a lot of curriculum time to teach the use of the MET message and how it would affect the computation of data sent to the guns.
-But the "corrections" we got varied so widely, we did not have confidence in them.
+But the "corrections" we got varied so widely, we did not have confidence in them and didn't use "MET" corrections.
+So, we dutifully recorded the coded messages, decoded them, and threw them away.
+It helped pass the time.

 I remember "MAIL CALL"!
 The most important part of every day.
 Any day without MAIL CALL was a let-down.
 I think the rear-support dudes did a super job of getting mail to the field.
 An amazing job of getting mail to the field, I might say!
 If any member of the unit did NOT get mail, you knew you had better ask and find out what was going on.
 You were likely about to lose one of your combat assets!